Vickyogesh/quiz-platform/doc/auth.rst

    After successful authorization the service creates a session and send response with the JSON which contains session ID in the filed *sid* and also in the cookie (*QUIZSID*).

-   For cross-domain requests the client have to pass *sid* parameter in the URL, otherwize session ID will be passed in the cookie.
+   For cross-domain requests the client have to pass *sid* parameter in the URL for future requests, otherwise session ID will be passed in the cookie if possible.
+   In the *user* field server sends information about authorized user.

    **Example request**: